tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-when-should-you-apologize-in-your-documentation.md

 ## Best practices

-I think that as a best practice, tech writers should follow Reddish's advice to imagine a conversation with users.
+I think that as a best practice, tech writers should follow Redish's advice to imagine a conversation with users.
 If users have specific questions, we should make these questions and issues explicit.

 Implementing this advice can be difficult because tech writers are usually overruled/bullied by product managers who don't want to say anything negative or controversial about their product ... ever.